• Skip to main content

 2. Season and prep sea bass

-3. Sauté sea bass
+3. Sear sea bass

 4. Make butter sauce

-Add the tablespoon of fresh lemon juice and diced parsley, cooking for just a minute and swirling the pan to heat everything through.
-Taste and add salt, if needed.
+Remove fillets from the skillet.
+Wipe out the pan and return to medium heat.
+Add 2 tablespoons of butter and melt.
+Add lemon juice and parsley, cooking for just a minute and swirling the pan to heat everything through.
+Taste and adjust salt and pepper.

 5. Garnish and serve